bgreene15/bgreene15.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Basic information that really does not matter
 ---

-My name is Inigo Montoya.
+My name is Brady Greene.
 I have the following qualities:

-- I rock a great mustache
+- I can read at an average speed with below average comprehension
-- I'm extremely loyal to my family
+- I'm named after the Brady Bunch

 What else do you need?